1906 Atlanta race massacre: Total fatalities

-An unknown and disputed number of African Americans were killed in the conflict.
-At least two dozen African Americans were believed to have been killed.
-It was confirmed that there were two white deaths, one a woman who died of a heart attack after seeing mobs outside her house.
+The actual number of people killed during the massacre remains in dispute.
+The number of black people reported killed during the conflict ranges from 26 to 250.
+The number of white fatalities is also not agreed upon - some sources contend that the power structure in Atlanta wanted to preserve the city's image and underreported the number of the dead.
+One source estimated 6 deaths of whites on that Saturday and 2 on Monday while another ssaid only 2 whites died during the massacre.

 Discussions

-On the following Monday and Tuesday, leading citizens of the white community, including the mayor, met to discuss the events and prevent any additional violence.
+Following the violence, leading members of the white community, including the mayor, met to discuss the events and prevent any additional violence.
 The group included leaders of the black elite, helping establish a tradition of communication between these groups.
-But for decades the massacre was ignored or suppressed in the white community, and left out of official histories of the city.

 Responses

 The New York Times noted on September 30 that a letter writer to the Charleston News and Courier wrote in response to the riots: